The Health Benefits of Intermittent Fasting

 3 intermittent fasting techniques to try

 This refers to limiting eating to a certain window of time each day.
-The most common formats for this are 16/8 (16 hour fast, followed by an 8 hour eating window) and 18/6 (18 hour fast, followed by a 6 hour eating window), 20/4 (20 hour fast, followed by a 4 hour eating window).
-People doing the 18/6 and 20/4 method usually find it easier to eat only one or two meals in that time period rather than trying to fit three meals and snacks into a relatively short space of time.
+The most common formats for this are 16/8 (16-hour fast, followed by an 8-hour eating window) and 18/6 (18-hour fast, followed by a 6-hour eating window), 20/4 (20-hour fast, followed by a 4-hour eating window).
+People doing the 18/6 and 20/4 methods usually find it easier to eat only one or two meals in that time period rather than trying to fit three meals and snacks into a relatively short space of time.

 This involves fasting for a full 24 hours, once or twice a week.
 The easiest way to do this is to stop eating after dinner, and fast until dinner the next day.
 However, this can be challenging if you’re just starting out with intermittent fasting.
 I recommend starting with something more gentle and increasing your fasting window over time as your body adapts.

 This involves eating 500 calories two non-consecutive days a week.
 This format can be particularly effective for weight loss, but if you are not trying to lose weight then time-restricted feeding may be a better option so that you can ensure you get adequate calories into your feeding window in order to avoid weight loss.

 It’s important to note that intermittent fasting should not be a replacement for a healthy diet.
 You can’t fast your way out of a bad diet and using fasting as a way to mitigate the effects of a poor diet can create unpleasant physical symptoms as well as an unhealthy relationship with food.
 The core focus should always be optimising your diet so it is filled with nutritious whole foods, as close to nature as possible.
 Once this is achieved, intermittent fasting is like the ‘cherry on top’ of a healthy diet and lifestyle, and will amplify any of the positive things you already do to support your health.